|Beloit Industrial Institute in Dallas County, Ala.|

 Aug.
 6, 1930 – New York Supreme Court Justice Joseph Force Crater, 41, stepped into a taxi in Manhattan near Times Square and mysteriously disappeared never to be seen again.
 He was declared legally dead in 1939.

 Aug.
-6, 1931 – A charity baseball game between the Methodists and the Baptists was scheduled to be played on this day in Evergreen, Ala.
+6, 1931 – A charity baseball game between the Methodists and the Baptists resulted in a 9-6 win by the Methodists at Gantt Field in Evergreen.
+The score was tied on two different occasions, at the end of the third inning and in the sixth.
+In the seventh, the Methodists succeeded in putting over three more scores to win the game.
 The game was sponsored by the Lions Club with proceeds to go to the Boy Scouts.
 The game was originally scheduled for June 23, but ended in a 0-0 tie due to rain.

 Aug.
 6-7, 1931 - The Second Battalion First Tank Regiment (Light) from Ft.
 Benning, Ga. was scheduled stop in Evergreen, Ala. en route to Ft.
 Barrancas at Pensacola, Fla.
 Arrangements had been made to quarter the battalion on the grounds at the City School building.
 The unit consisted of 275 enlisted men and 17 officers, and they were expected to arrive around noon on Thurs., Aug.
 6, spend the remainder of the day in Evergreen, before leaving the next morning for Pensacola.